Connect with us

 (1) Britt Baker’s mic equal

 One glaring problem that plagued the division with Britt Baker at the helm was one-sided promos.
 It happening for as long as it did, with little threat of her ever dropping the title with Team D.M.D. ringside, meant Baker was untouchable twice.
-Not just while she was champion — after all, interference can be neutralized, and anyone can be beaten.
+Not just while she was champion — after all, interference can be neutralized and anyone can be beaten.

-She was going to be untouchable because battles on the mic are always one-on-one, and very few came close.
+She was always going to be untouchable because battles on the mic are always one-on-one, and very few came close.
 Enter Saraya.

 I’m not going to sit here and say Saraya has better timing or is more consistent on the mic than Baker.
 But with Saraya’s greater pro wrestling experience — never mind the retirement and the injuries — she isn’t going to fold to the doctor, regardless of how the latter is positioned in the promotion.
 Thunder Rosa may be Baker’s spirit rival, earning her most career-defining wins at Baker’s expense.
 But no one has consistently put the doctor in her place like Saraya.